- What should I expect from a counseling relationship?

 - When the information is requested by valid court order.

 Individual counseling is available to students who are enrolled at the University.
 During the summer, students enrolled in any class are eligible for services, though the number of sessions may be limited because of reduced staff availability.

 Although faculty, staff, and administration are encouraged to use the Counseling Center for outreach programs and consultation, individual services for University of Maine employees are provided by the Employee Assistance Program.

 Visit us HERE for information.

 If this is your first visit to the Center, you will be asked to fill out a few forms.
 These provide the counselor with important background and contact information and provides you with information about our services.
-You get these at the front desk.
+They are available to complete on the computers in the lobby at the Counseling Center.
 They usually take 20-30 minutes to fill out, so please plan to arrive early to your first appointment.
 Students are asked to update contact information each new school year or if major changes have occurred in your life.
-There is also a very short form we will ask you to fill out on a computer kiosk near the front desk before each visit.
+There is also a very short form we will ask you to fill out before each visit.
 That form helps us to assess how effective our services are in helping you meet your goals.